bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
 Create a Redis Enterprise Cluster from scratch on AWS using Terraform.
 Redis Enterprise Cluster of 3+ nodes accessible via FQDN, username, and password.
+Cluster creation options to create either Redis on RAM, Redis on Flash, and or Rack Zone Aware cluster.

 Create an optional test node or nodes with Redis and Memtier installed.